Black refugee (War of 1812): Background

 Cochrane's proclamation made no mention of slaves, and it was widely misinterpreted by some American slaveholders as an incitement to violent revolt by their slaves.

 The flow of African-American refugees to the British had already been considerable.
 Cochrane's action did no more than confirm what had been happening for over a year.
 Some years after the arrival in Nova Scotia of the Black refugees, a plan was proposed for them to be sent to the Colony of Freetown, Sierra Leone.
 Nearly 2,000 of their African-American brethren had relocated there in the late 18th century, but the plan was only partly fulfilled.
 For the most part the Black refugees remained in Nova Scotia and New Brunswick.
-A small group responded to a related invitation to move to Trinidad.
+A group responded to a related invitation to move to Trinidad and Tobago.

 To a limited extent like the Black Loyalists, some of the Black refugees' names were recorded in a document called the Halifax List: Return of American Refugee Negroes who have been received into the Province of Nova Scotia from the United States of America between 27 April 1815 and 24 October 1818.
-This list took no account of the considerable number of African Americans who had arrived earlier.
+This list was compiled and used to take account for American "property" from the War of 1812.
+By International Arbitration, Britain was found to owe The Americans 1,204,960 for Black Refugees carried away from Maryland, Virginia, North Carolina, Louisiana, and Georgia.
+The majority of these came from the first two states, and the bulk of them sent to Nova Scotia.